deadhandfailsafe/knocked-out/README.md

 | > Final TK#       | Shock             |

 ##### Ammo Detonation Checks
-Anytime Ammo is hit, roll 1D6, on a 6 ammo detonates and destroys the entire vehicle, as well as all crew in a firey explosive death.
+Anytime Ammo is hit, roll 1D6, on a 6 ammo detonates and destroys the entire vehicle, as well as all crew in a fiery explosive death.

 #### Shock and Bail Checks
 Anytime the vehicle is hit and a component or crew member is taken out of service, or if the armor just barely manages to stop the round, there's a shock check.
 If a crew is shocked, they skip their next turn.